roomariz/routerx/README.md

 ### Test Structure

-RouterX has a comprehensive test suite to ensure functionality and catch regressions, organized as follows:
+RouterX has a comprehensive test suite to ensure functionality and catch regressions, organized with a modular structure that mirrors the source code:

 - **Unit Tests** (`tests/unit/`): Test individual functions and modules in isolation
   - `api.test.js`: API client functionality and error handling